kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy-for-investigators.md

 ethical, so undisclosed vulnerabilities still exist.
 (We saw this with the WikiLeaks “Vault 7” release).
 Because of the researchers, newer versions of the operating system are more hardened than their previous versions.
 Forensics software used by law enforcement - [ElcomSoft](https://www.elcomsoft.com) and [Encase](https://www.guidancesoftware.com/encase-forensic) can not break into the newer software, provided there is a strong passcode on the device.

 ### Email and Social Media
 Email, as well as most social network messaging were not designed with security in mind.
 It's almost impossible to be anonymous if you're using social media.
 Your posts, likes, interests, and who you communicate with get linked together to form a bigger picture.
 Consider using a separate account for sensitive activity.
 If you must use email, there's a way to encrypt it by setting up [GPG](https://gpgtools.org), but it requires work for both communicating parties to set it up.
-Activists involved with Black Lives Matter protests heavily use [ProtonMail](https://protonmail.com).
-Other groups for liberatory social change such as animal rights activits use [Riseup.net](https://riseup.net).
-Both [Riseup.net](https://riseup.net) and [ProtonMail](https://protonmail.com) offer solid encrypted storage, but assume emails you send out to individuals are in the clear and saved in multiple places.
+Activists involved with Black Lives Matter protests heavily use [Tutanota](https://tutanota.com/) and [ProtonMail](https://protonmail.com) offer solid encrypted storage, but assume emails you send out to individuals are in the clear and saved in multiple places.
 It's better to stick to secure chat apps such as Signal and Telegram for sensitive communications.